-Local Plan policy number Site name Site reference ST32 (Site GT006) Land at Elkesley LAA540
+Local Plan policy number Site name Site reference

+Gypsy and Travelle er

+ST32 (Site GT005) Land at North Blyth LAA541

-5.6 The Publication (Regulation 19) Local Plan (August 2021) includes a policy relating to Cottam Priority Regeneration Area (ST6).
+5.8 The Publication (Regulation 19) Local Plan (August 2021) as updated by the Publication Version Addendum January 2022 and the Publication Version Second Addendum May 2022 includes a policy relating to Cottam Priority Regeneration Area (ST6).
 The site was previously included as a strategic allocation in the January 2020 version of the Draft Local Plan; however due to uncertainty about the deliverability of the site, since the November 2020 version of the Draft Local Plan it has been treated as land to be safeguarded as a broad location for future development, but is no longer an allocation and is not taken into account in the overall housing and employment figures for the Local Plan.
 The options referred to in this chapter as Cottam Power Station21 are therefore treated as rejected options for allocation and are not highlighted in bold in Table 5.2.
 Policy ST6 which safeguards the land for potential future development has been appraised in Chapter 6.